Travel Insurance Tips

 Types of Personal Information Collected by Medipac

 Medipac collects a wide variety of personal information.
-However, the quantity greatly depends on the circumstances surrounding the collection, as well as the products or services being offered.
-Without limiting the generality of this, examples might include: medical, health and claims histories, travel information, mailing addresses, banking and other financial information.
+However, the type of information greatly depends on the circumstances surrounding the collection, as well as the products or services being offered.
+Without limiting the generality of this, examples might include: medical and claims histories, travel information, mailing addresses, banking and other financial information.

 How Medipac Obtains Personal Information

 Medipac typically obtains personal information directly from the client, either through fax, mail, electronic mail, telephone or in person.
 We do, however, collect additional information from third party sources in the process of providing our services.
 As an example, when providing a quotation on an insurance policy, we may obtain medical or other information from health professionals, as well as claims or underwriting information from insurance companies or other insurance industry sources.
 By providing Medipac with certain information, it is implied such consent is given by the client for Medipac to access and utilize information provided by third parties.